airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 ![Configuration Error](./assets/configuration-error.png)

 All other errors are highlighted in yellow.
-These can range from transient errors or warnings from the source (e.g. rate limits).
-We expect these to resolve themselves without any action required.
+These can range from transient errors to warnings from the source (e.g. rate limits).
+These types of errors usually resolve themselves without any action required.

 ![Warning Error](./assets/warning-error.png)